yegor256/blog/static/shift-m.md

 {% badge /images/shift-m-logo.svg 92 %}

 Shift-M is a weekly podcast about project management.
-I'm recording every Monday at 11am PST.
+I'm <del>recording</del> publishing every Monday.
 If you want to be a guest, please email to [podcast@yegor256.com](mailto:podcast@yegor256.com).
 If you just want to join and say a few words, come into this [Telegram group](https://t.me/joinchat/AAAAAEJFMRzsRTRxM3ec6A).